clementapa/COTS_detection/README.md

      - [ ] Faster RCNN + ViT in backbone
      - [ ] Yolo + ViT in backbone
      - [ ] Yolo/Faster RCNN + Dynamic Head (head of classification with attention) + ViT in backbone
+     - [ ] Ensemble learning with each fold
 Maybe try (Sparse RCNN and others)
 ### Learning methods
      - [ ] Unsupervised pre-training (Up-detr)